 This type is caused by Caused by compression of the lower portion of the brachial plexus by a band of tissue that joins the transverse process at C7 to the first rib.
-It is most common form and accounts for 94% cases.
+It is the most common form and accounts for 94% cases.
 It affects women more than men.

 - Wasting in the fleshy base of thumb (Gilliatt-Sumner hand)

 - Numbness or tingling in arm or fingers

 - Pain or aches in your neck, shoulder or hand